Assassin's Creed: Brotherhood: Plot

 A fictionalized version of Cesare Borgia (depicted here in a portrait by Altobello Melone) serves as the game's main antagonist.

-Following the events of the previous game, Desmond Miles (Nolan North), Lucy Stillman (Kristen Bell), Rebecca Crane (Eliza Schneider), and Shaun Hastings (Danny Wallace) escape from the Templars who attacked their hideout and establish a new base in the ruins of the Villa Auditore in Monteriggioni.
+Following the events of Assassin's Creed II, Desmond Miles (Nolan North), Lucy Stillman (Kristen Bell), Rebecca Crane (Eliza Schneider), and Shaun Hastings (Danny Wallace) escape from the Templars who attacked their hideout and establish a new base in the ruins of the Villa Auditore in Monteriggioni.
 After restoring the electricity in the tunnels under the villa, Desmond uses the Animus 2.0 to continue reliving the genetic memories of his ancestor Ezio Auditore (Roger Craig Smith).
 His mission is to find the Apple of Eden, which could prevent an impending disaster coming that same year, believed to be perpetrated by the Templars.

 Ezio's story continues in December 1499, as he exits the Vault and escapes Rome with his uncle, Mario (Fred Tatasciore).
 Returning to Monteriggioni, Ezio explains to his fellow Assassins what he saw inside the Vault and is comforted by the prospect that his personal vendetta is over; however, Niccolò Machiavelli (Shawn Baichoo) challenges Ezio's decision to leave Rodrigo Borgia (Manuel Tadros) alive.
 The following day, Monteriggioni is besieged by the Papal Army, commanded by Cesare Borgia (Andreas Apergis), Rodrigo's son.
 Cesare kills Mario and claims the Apple for the Templars.
 An injured Ezio escapes and travels to Rome, the center of Templar power in Italy, seeking vengeance against the Borgias.
-There, he discovers that the Assassin Order had lost much of its manpower and strength.
-Determined to rebuild the Guild, Ezio convinces Machiavelli that he can lead it, recruiting people for the Brotherhood and restoring it to its former strength.
+There, he discovers that the Assassin Order has lost much of its manpower and strength.
+Determined to rebuild the Guild, Ezio convinces Machiavelli that he can lead it, recruiting people to the Brotherhood and restoring it to its former strength.

 Over the next three years, Ezio cripples the Borgias' hold in the capital, sabotaging Cesare's resources and assassinating key people close to him, while slowly restoring Rome to its former glory.
 After returning the Assassins to full strength, Ezio is given the rank of Il Mentore (Italian for "The Mentor") and made the de facto leader of the Assassins in Italy.
 During this time, Ezio's sister Claudia (Angela Galuppo) is also made an Assassin.